Brookfield Wetland and Nature Trail

 Permitted use of the trail is walking; dogs must be on leash.
-Bikes are not permitted.
+Bicycles are not permitted.

-Access to the trail can be found by taking Highway 102 Exit 12 at Brookfield.
+Highway 102, Exit 12 at Brookfield.
 The trail is just east of Highway 102, and west of the crossroads (Route 2 and Route 289) in Brookfield.
 The ponds and trail are across from Ed Creelman Park and the former train station.
-Parking is available and there is a bicycle rack on-site.

 |Tags||Fundy Connect ; NS Trail Guide ; Outdoor Recreation ; Recreation Categories ; Trails ; Walking|